-As at 31 December 2022, four members of the Board of Directors of NMB were employed by Nordea Bank Abp and three members were external.
+As at 31 December 2023, four members of the Board of Directors of NMB were employed by Nordea Bank Abp and three members were external.
 NMB has not paid any compensation to the members who were employees of Nordea Bank Abp.
-Fees paid to external members of the Board amounted to EUR 77,250 in 2022 (76,000).
+Fees to external members of the Board amounted to EUR 76,000 for 2023 (77,250).
 Salaries, fees and other staff related expenses to the other members of the Board were paid by Nordea Bank Abp.
 Salaries, fees, pensions and other staff related expenses paid to the Chief Executive Officer are presented below.